DmitryAsdre/rocauc_pairwise/README.md

 Where:
 $$P_{ij} = \frac{1}{1 + e^{-(x_i - x_j)}} $$
 This package could be used to solve classification problems with relative small numbers of objects, where you need to improve rocauc score. \
-Also there is cpu multithread implementation of this losses.
+Also there is cpu multithread implementation of this objectives and losses.
-## Objectives that are realized in this package
+## Objectives that are implemented in this package
 1. **Sigmoid pairwise loss.** (GPU or CPU implementations)
 $$L = \sum_{i, j}\hat P_{ij}\log{P_{ij}} + (1 - \hat P_{ij})\log{(1 - P_{ij})}$$
 2. **RocAuc Pairwise Loss** with approximate auc computation.
 (GPU or CPU implementations)